 The former owners of Alternative Solutions and the Oasis LLCs (other than Alternative Solutions) became entitled to a \$1,000,000 payment from us because the Oasis LLC maintained an average revenue of \$20,000 per day during the 2019 calendar year.
 We made a payment in the amount of \$850,000 to the sellers on May 27, 2020.
 We deposited the balance due to sellers of \$150,000 with an escrow agent to hold pending the outcome of a tax audit.
 During the year ended May 31, 2020, the State of Nevada notified the Oasis LLCs that it would be conducting a tax audit for periods both before and after the closing of the sale to CLS.
-The Oasis LLCs have not yet received the demand from the State of Nevada with the precise amount due and the amount escrowed is our best estimate of the pre-closing tax liability If the ultimate tax liability is less than \$150,000, the balance of the escrowed amount will be paid to sellers.
-As of May 31, 2020, the \$150,000 remains a liability on the Company's balance sheet.
+The tax audit was completed, and the Company received a deficiency note dated January 29, 2021.
+The Company paid the tax due and on February 16, 2021, \$41,805.48 of the escrowed amount was released to sellers and the balance was remitted to the escrow agent.
+We are now responsible for the payment of the total tax due to the Department of Taxation.
+The parties have reached a separate agreement in the unlikely event that the Department of Taxation assesses penalties or interest on the amounts due, and if that occurs, that will be handled outside of this escrow arrangement.